openbsd/xenocara/lib/mesa/docs/gallium/cso/blend.rst

    functions and source/destination factors.
 Otherwise, the incoming fragment color gets passed unmodified (but colormask still applies). rgb_func
-   The blend function to use for rgb channels.
+   The blend function to use for RGB channels.
 One of PIPE_BLEND. rgb_src_factor
-   The blend source factor to use for rgb channels.
+   The blend source factor to use for RGB channels.
 One of PIPE_BLENDFACTOR. rgb_dst_factor
-   The blend destination factor to use for rgb channels.
+   The blend destination factor to use for RGB channels.
 One of PIPE_BLENDFACTOR. alpha_func
    The blend function to use for the alpha channel.
 One of PIPE_BLEND. alpha_src_factor